RPGroup-PBoC/whale/2026/index.md

 ---
-layout: 2025_default
+layout: 2026_default
-permalink: /2025/index
+permalink: /2026/index
 ---

-**Fig 1: The Whale.** An experimental Spark course offered in winter term 2025 at Caltech.
+**Fig 1: The Whale, 2026.** An experimental E100/Spark course offered in winter term at Caltech.
+Click the labels for more.

 <div class="whale-diagram">
     <img src="whale-diagram-96-cropped.png" alt="whale diagram" />